KritikaArora25/Thinkboard/README.md

 # Thinkboard

 Thinkboard is a **web-based note-taking and management application** that helps users organize, track, and manage their notes efficiently.
-It features real-time updates, rate-limiting management, and an intuitive interface for seamless user experience.
+It features real-time updates, rate-limiting management, and an intuitive interface for seamless user experience.<br/>
 Demo(Live on Production): https://thinkboard-5vxt.onrender.com/
 ---